ALTAcreative/OEplaycanvas/README.md

     // etc...
 };
 ```
-It's important to perform state restoring in `postInitialize()` since other scripts will have a possibility to add listeners to `state:loaded` event before this it's fired by State script.
+It's important to perform state restoring in `postInitialize()` since other scripts will have a possibility to add listeners to `state:loaded` event inside `initialize()` - before the event gets fired by State script.